mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 {% include mediation/mediation_analysis31_p1.html %}
 {% include mediation/mediation_analysis31_p2.html %}

 As expected, promotion rates are similar to `model1`.
 The small differences only reflect sampling variations.
-The expected values of Outcome are the same, i.e. we would get the same ratios by repeatidly sampling, which the appendix shows alongside the derivations.
+The expected values of Outcome are the same, i.e. we would get the same ratios with repeated sampling, which the appendix shows alongside the derivations.

-Imagine that we correctly identify that the true generative process is `model3`, but we don't know if E connects directly to O with a value that's not zero.
-How would we know if BigBankCorp discriminates against BAME employees?
+Assuming that `model3` is correct, how would we know if BigBankCorp discriminates against BAME employees?
+What query should be run against sample data?

 The answer depends on the variables observed.
 If C is not measured, then blocking the mediation effect E->B->P is possible only with Query 1, whereas Query 2 captures both the direct and the mediated effect.